-PBS' National July 4th TV Tradition, A CAPITOL FOURTH, Returns for a Special 40th Anniversary Presentation Hosted by John Stamos and Vanessa Williams
+PBS' National July 4th TV Tradition, A CAPITOL FOURTH, Returns For A Special 40th Anniversary Presentation Hosted By John Stamos And Vanessa Williams

-Featuring Performances from Coast to Coast by Patti LaBelle, John Fogerty, Renée Fleming, The Temptations, Trace Adkins, Andy Grammer, Yolanda Adams, Brantley Gilbert, Lauren Alaina, Chrissy Metz, Brian Stokes Mitchell, Kelli O'Hara, Mandy Gonzalez and the National Symphony Orchestra, With Live Fireworks from Washington, D.C.

-- Plus a Tribute to the Everyday Heroes on the Front Lines of the Pandemic Crisis -
+- Featuring a Tribute to the Everyday Heroes on the Front Lines of the Pandemic Crisis -

 "For four decades A CAPITOL FOURTH has paid tribute to our nation's birthday and the hopes and dreams of all Americans," said Executive Producer Michael Colbert.
 "This year, our broadcast will reflect what we as a country have faced and the challenges ahead, while showcasing our message of inclusion, patriotism and love."